-By now, your child knows the drill: writing is a process that requires research, input, and revision.
-Under the Common Core Standards, fifth graders are expected not only to respond to others’ prompts for improvement — they’ll evaluate their own work, too.
+By now, your child knows that writing is a process that requires research, feedback, and revision.
+This year, kids are expected to respond to others’ prompts for improvement and learn how to evaluate their own work, too.

 Super study skills

-In fifth grade, note taking becomes an essential academic skill.
-Under the Common Core Standards, fifth graders are expected to use books, periodicals, websites, and other digital sources (like a library database) to do short research projects using several sources to investigate a topic from different angles — both on their own and as part of group work with peers.
-Your child should keep track of all the sources she uses — noting what she learned, the name of the source, and the page number or url so she can find it again and create a source list or bibliography later.
+In fifth grade, taking notes becomes an essential academic skill.
+Under the Common Core Standards, fifth graders are expected to use books, periodicals, websites, and other sources to do short research projects.
+Kids learn to use several sources to investigate a topic from different angles — both on their own and as part of group work with peers.
+Your child should keep track of all the sources she uses and note what she learns, the name of the source, and the page number or url so she can find it again to create a source list or bibliography later.
 A big step in your child’s research process this year: taking the time to review, categorize, and summarize or paraphrase the information she’s learned.
 What did she find out about the animal’s habitat from each source?
-What themes were present in the author’s novels?
-(Yes, these research and summary skills apply when the source materials are fiction, too.)
-These practices of considering and sorting evidence into categories and summarizing the information will help your fifth grader with the planning, writing, and revising stages of her writing project.
+Sorting evidence into categories and summarizing information will help your fifth grader with the planning, writing, and revising stages of her writing project.

-Since kindergarten, the Common Core Standards have been stressing the mechanics of writing strong opinion pieces.
-This year, there’s an added emphasis on logically organizing written work.
-Your child’s opinion pieces should start by clearly introducing and stating her opinion about a topic.
+Your child’s opinion pieces should start by clearly stating her opinion about a topic.
 Then, she should set up and follow a logically ordered structure to introduce each reason she’ll offer in support of her opinion.
 Her reasons should be supported by facts and details (a.k.a. evidence), and your child should use linking words, such as additionally, consequently, and specifically to connect her evidence-backed reasons to her opinion.
 Finally, she should close her argument with a well-articulated conclusion that supports her original opinion.

-A narrative is a story, plain and simple.
-But this year, your child’s stories will be far from simple.
+A narrative is a story.
 Whether inspired by a book, real events, or your child’s imagination, your child’s story should start by introducing a narrator, characters, or a situational conflict.
-A fifth grade story writer will be asked to use classic narrative devices like dialogue, descriptive words, and character development.
-Your child should be able to show how characters feel and react to what’s happening.
-Finally, keeping the pacing and sequence of events in mind, the events should unfold naturally, bringing the story to a close.
-Does that mean your fifth grader’s ending needs to be boring or predictable?
-Not at all — but the story’s details and events should plausibly lead wherever the story ends.
+Fifth graders will be asked to use classic narrative devices like dialogue, descriptive words, and character development.
+Your child should be able to show how characters feel and how they react to what’s happening.
+Finally, the events should unfold naturally, plausibly bringing the story to a close.

-Now that your fifth grader has a firm grasp of the parts of speech, she should be prepared to perfect grammar skills.
-Your child should learn to use and explain the function of conjunctions (e.g. because, yet), prepositions (e.g. above, without), and interjections (e.g. Hi, well, dear).
-They’ll also start using correlative conjunctions (e.g. either/or, neither/nor).
-What’s more, students learn to form and use the past, present, and future perfect tenses (I had walked; I have walked; I will have walked.) — and with this tense mastered, fifth graders will now be expected to use various verb tenses to convey a sequence of events and to recognize and correct any inappropriate shifts in tense.
+By now, your fifth grader should have a solid understanding of the parts of speech.
+This year, your child should learn to use and explain the function of conjunctions (e.g. because, yet), prepositions (e.g. above, without), and interjections (e.g. Hi, well, dear).
+Kids should also start using correlative conjunctions (e.g. either/or, neither/nor).
+What’s more, students learn to form and use the past, present, and future perfect tenses (I had walked; I have walked; I will have walked.).
+With this tense mastered, fifth graders will be expected to use various verb tenses to convey a sequence of events and to recognize and correct any inappropriate shifts in tense.